FlarfGithub/Old-Rainway-Source-Code/README.md

 If you use this source you should hella modify it cause it is dog shit.

 (2022 UPDATE)
-Please do not use this code at all, it is all stolen and 100 percent vulnerable with no security, no actual renders and breachable md5, go check out https://github.com/Flofy-Dev/rainway-source for an actual good source code.
+Please do not use this code at all, it is mostly stolen and 100 percent vulnerable with no security, no actual renders and breachable md5, go check out https://github.com/Flofy-Dev/rainway-source for an actual good source code.
 Mostly maintained by flofy but i contribute to it.